Get E-Book

 Bind Reuse

-EADDRINUSE names an address conflict.
-For TCP servers, the conflict usually means another listening socket already owns the requested local address and port in the same address family, or a wildcard bind already covers the address you requested.
+EADDRINUSE means the local address request conflicts with existing socket state.
+For TCP servers, that usually means another listening socket already owns the requested local address and port in the same address family, or a wildcard bind already covers the address you requested.

 const a = net.createServer();